OSKAR launch

 09 November 2020

 LOC’s Director and Lead Orthotist, Sam Walmsley, has been invited to join world-renowned and key NHS speakers at the CMSUK virtual conference in November 2020.
-He will share his experiences of working with an orthotic framework for treating children with lower limb neurological conditions, called OSKAR (Optimal Segmental Kinematic Alignment approach to Rehabilitation).
+He will share his experiences of working with an orthotic framework for treating children with lower limb neurological conditions, called OSKAR (Optimal Segmental Kinematics and Alignment Approach to Rehabilitation).
 Here, Sam explains what OSKAR involves and the positive impact it’s having on his patients.

 "Usually, when I say OSKAR to people, they think I’m talking about the Hollywood film awards!
 But in my world, OSKAR represents a different gold standard - not for acting, but for orthotic care for children with lower limb neurological conditions, such as cerebral palsy and spina bifida."